 Most women who undergo mastectomy are candidates for breast cancer reconstruction, but the decision to carry forward with breast reconstructive surgery is a personal one that each patient must make on their own.

-Women who require but have not yet undergone mastectomy have more reconstruction options available to them.
+Women who require but have not yet undergone mastectomy have more options available to them such as implant reconstruction or tissue flap surgery for breast reconstruction.
 For this reason it is important to meet with an experienced breast reconstruction specialist prior to scheduling mastectomy surgery to discuss and understand all your options while they are still open to you.

-Here at the Bedford Breast Center we are fortunate to have renowned breast cancer reconstruction surgeon, Dr. Lisa Cassileth, as part of our team.
-A pioneer in breast reconstruction, Dr. Cassileth has developed a unique technique, called One-Stage Breast Reconstruction, in which mastectomy and reconstruction are done at the same time, sparing patients the need to undergo two separate surgeries and producing among the most superior results in breast reconstruction available.
+Here at the Bedford Breast Center in Beverly Hills, we are fortunate to have renowned breast cancer reconstruction surgeon, Dr. Lisa Cassileth, as part of our team.
+A pioneer in breast reconstruction, Dr. Cassileth has developed a unique technique, called direct-to-implant reconstruction, in which mastectomy and reconstruction are done at the same time, sparing patients the need to undergo two separate surgeries and producing among the most superior results in breast reconstruction available.

-In addition to streamlining and simplifying the surgical process, the One-Stage Breast Reconstruction technique also produces superior cosmetic results due to the fact the surgery is performed through a small incision, rather than a large scar across the breast.
+In addition to streamlining and simplifying the surgical process, the direct-to-implant reconstruction technique also produces superior cosmetic results due to the fact the surgery is performed through a small incision, rather than a large scar across the breast.
 The final result is beautiful, natural-looking breasts with that look great even immediately following surgery, with minimal or no scarring.

 Many women are comfortable with mastectomy and decide against breast reconstruction at the time of mastectomy.
 If you previously have undergone mastectomy and decided against having tissue expanders placed during the surgery, you still have the option time to proceed with breast reconstruction at any in the future, however there are limitations.
 In such delayed reconstruction cases the nipple cannot be saved.
 Additionally, because all excess skin has already been removed at the time of mastectomy the scar is larger and more permanent.